azadbolour/boardgame/scala-server/NOTES.md

 ## Scala

 - Within a Try for block if a function throws an exception, that exception is caught and converted to a Failure.
+This includes match failures in tests.

 - Don't use undefined vals in traits.
 Use undefined defs and in an object or new definition for that trait use override def.